We have developed this website to provide information about library resources and services tailored to the interests of you, our alumni.

 Note: Due to licensing and copyright restrictions, IC Alumni do not have access to several licensed library databases.

 - JSTOR, the not-for-profit digital library of thousands of academic journals and other content, offers the archives of more than 1,200 journals for limited reading by the public.
 This is part of JSTOR’s experimental program Register & Read (http://about.jstor.org/rr), in which people can sign up for a JSTOR account and, every two weeks, read up to three articles online for free.

 - See also the Library's Research Guide on Open Educational Resources.

 - Several states provide access to selected online resources.
 Contact your state library or local public library for more information.
-For example, the NOVELny project (New York Online Virtual Electronic Library) provides New York state residents with online access to a group of full-text resources.
+For example, the NOVELny project (New York Online Virtual Electronic Library) provides New York state residents with online access to a group of full-text databases.
 Connect to NOVELny resources via your local public library, using your library card, NY State Driver's License, or obtain a card from the New York State Library.

 Phi Mu Alpha trombone players performing "Lassus Trombones", Ithaca College, Ithaca, NY, group picture, taken May 18, 1968.
 Photo courtesy of C. Hadley Smith Collection

 Oral History Highlight